lillee93/Arch_Task/README.md

 #### Code: file-by-file chunking

-I chunk Java code **file-by-file** to make retrieval more reliable under real constraints:
+I chunk Java code file-by-file to make retrieval more reliable under real constraints:

-- **Reduced “missing context” risk under limited TOP_K and token budgets**
+- **Reduced missing context risk under limited TOP_K and token budgets**
   In code RAG, prompt size is limited.
 If code is split into many small fragments, answering often requires multiple fragments to appear in the top-k.
-Missing *one* fragment (e.g., helper methods, constants, local types) can make an answer incomplete.
+Missing one fragment (e.g., helper methods, constants, local types) can make an answer incomplete.
 File chunks keep related context together, increasing the probability that one retrieved chunk contains what’s needed.

 - **Less sensitivity to embedding/retrieval noise**
   Smaller chunks are more brittle: ranking quality can vary with query phrasing and embedding behavior.
 File-level chunks provide stronger semantic signal (imports + class + helpers) and are less likely to “almost match” while missing the crucial lines.